+privacy@condoauthorityontario.ca

-privacy@condoauthorityontario.ca or mailed to:
+Requests can also be mailed to:

 The Access and Privacy Officer

 The Condominium Authority of Ontario

 P.O.
+Box 69038

-Box 69038 RPO St. Clair Centre, Toronto, Ontario M4T 3A1
+RPO St. Clair Centre

+Toronto, Ontario M4T 3A1

 6.2 Review of this Policy

 This Policy will be reviewed at regular intervals by the senior officers or Board of Directors of the CAO to ensure that it continues to serve its intended purpose.
 This may include reviewing: